selinaa64/A42DataLabeler/README.md

 # A42DataLabeler
-LIDAR data dabeler for the A42 test track
+LIDAR data labeler for the A42 test track

 ## Requirements
 - Can be found in "requirements.txt"